energyapps/quiz-template/README.md

 		- A static copy of the above as a fallback when the energy.gov links break.
 	* fonts.css
 		- a collection of some commonly used energy.gov fonts

-## Needs/Ideal Work flow

-	- You will create your content in index.html, data.js, script.js, and style.css.
-	- These files will then be merged into the default.html using Jekyll pages.
-	- When you create your map on cms.doe.gov or stage.cms.doe.gov you will have to copy your js, css, and html over.
-Or, if you use the upload option, you will have to make sure that your index.html has the jekyll code removed.

 ## Notes